Policyholders want insurers to restart sending physical copies of documents

 Policyholders want insurers to restart sending physical copies of documents2 min read .
-Updated: 13 Apr 2022, 03:45 PM IST
+13 Apr 2022

 - In a survey, over 75% respondents said they wanted the insurance companies start sending the policy documents again